FinalYearProject-Siddha/Wordnet/README.md

 `pip install -r requirements.txt`.

 Step 3
-Run `python app.py` and open `http://localhost:5000` on any browser. \
+Run `python app.py` and open `http://localhost:5000` on any browser

-Alternatively, use the hosted webapp on `https://wordnet.vercel.app` \
+Alternatively, use the hosted webapp on `https://wordnet.vercel.app`